 Working with parents, our study aims to identify all the things that influence decisions that parents and professionals (e.g. health professional, charity support worker, healthcare assistant, student health professional) make so that we can develop strategies to try and make sure that children get help as quickly as possible when they have serious infectious illnesses in the future.

-Invite parents from the East Midlands to take part
+Invite parents across the whole of England to take part

 For this study, we invite parents with a child who has been admitted to hospital with a serious infectious illness in the past (between 2011-2018, and aged 0-5 years at the time of hospital admission) to take part.
 We hope to hear from both parents whose child recovered, and parents who tragically lost their child due to their infection, if you feel comfortable sharing your experience to help our research.

-We invite parents who live in the East Midlands (Nottinghamshire, Derbyshire, Lincolnshire, Leicestershire, Northamptonshire, Rutland) to take part in this study.
+We invite parents across the whole of England to take part in this study.

 Learn from people’s experiences

 We appreciate that it may not be easy to talk about these experiences, particularly if the outcome was not positive.
 The purpose of this project is to learn from people’s experiences, so that best practice can be shared and solutions found to the problems faced by parents and professionals.
 We therefore value your input to help improve the services offered to children with serious infectious illness.

 - If you are able to take part in a focus group, we will organise a date, time and location that works for everyone.